What is tennis elbow?

 - Strengthening and stretching exercises

-If these treatments do not work, your healthcare provider may talk to you about:
+If these treatments don't work, your healthcare provider may talk to you about:

 - Bracing the area to keep it still for a few weeks or use of a special brace with activities